-London, January 14.-The Times Moscow correspondent says he hears announcing sickness in his family. that the government has claimed the The following committee is appointed
+London, January 14.-The Times' Moscow correspondent says he hears that the government has claimed the

-Pekin, January 13 .- The forecast of Russia's position regarding Manchuria and indigent Masons; F. M. Winchescabled by the Berlin correspondent of ter, chairman; A. C. Davis, R. N. Hack-The Associated Press January 11, ett, G. Rosenthal and A. J. Parker. coincides with the information received by the foreign legations here and Charters were granted to the following also strengthens the impression that war is unavoidable.
-At the Japanese legation an effort is being made to Buncombe. conceal the belief that war is expected.
-The crux of the situation is still Russia's refusal to admit the right of are made.
-Japan to a voice in the settlement of A resolution was introduced that any to arms if necessary.
+Pekin, January 13.-The forecast cabled by the Berlin correspondent of ter, chairman; A. C. Davis, R. N. Hack-The Associated Press January 11, ett, G. Rosenthal and A. J. Parker. coincides with the information received by the foreign legations here and Charters were granted to the following also strengthens the impression that new lodges: Warsaw, Winterville, Penwar is unavoidable.
+At the Japanese legation an effort is being made to Buncombe. conceal the belief that war is ex-